 - Calories – 95

-Potassium is one of those nutrients that does a little bit of everything for our body.
-However, this electrolyte mineral is most notably responsible for providing healthy heart functioning.
-In fact, there has been scientific evidence that has linked low Potassium levels with having irregular heartbeats.
+Potassium is a nutrient that does a little bit of everything for our body.
+The electrolyte mineral is notably most responsible for providing healthy heart functioning.
+In fact, scientists believe low potassium levels with having irregular heartbeats (at least in humans).

-A little bit of Potassium in a dog’s diet can go a long way, especially if they’re aging.
+A little bit of Potassium in a dog’s diet can go a long way, especially if they’re on the aging side.
 Cut up a few slices and feed them to your active dog breed who’s heart feels like its always racing.

-Now, did you know that bananas are not the only way your dog can get their Potassium?
+Now, did you know that apples and bananas aren’t the only way your dog can get their Potassium?
 Other fruits and vegetables that provide a great source of Potassium include: avocados, tomatoes, cucumbers, oranges and broccoli.

 These delicious fruits can also be a replacement treat for an overweight dog.
-Apples are known to be very low calorie fruits, containing just 95 calories per apple.
+Apples are low calorie fruits, containing just 95 calories per apple.
 They are also considered to be low on the Glycemic Index, which is another reason why they make great diet foods.

 Note: If you’re familiar with the wildly popular dental chews called Greenies, they essentially do similar things as what apples are supposed to do.
 A Greenie is a dental chew with a texture that helps clean the residue off a dog’s teeth while freshening their breath.